 [INPUT] STREAM_MEASUREMENTS = SMET STREAM_MEASUREMENTS_PATH = ./input/measurements MEASUREMENT_POINT1 = midpoint.smet MEASUREMENT_POINT2 = outlet.smet

 In case stream temperature is to be computed, StreamFlow requires the values of given meteorological variables (air temperature, wind velocity, relative humidity, and incoming short and long wave radiations) over each stream cell.
-These values are spatially interpolated by StreamFlow based on the same station measurements or meteo grids than in Alpine3D (see Alpine3D documentation).
+Depending on the option that you chose when running Alpine3D (see above), these values may be spatially interpolated by StreamFlow based on the same station measurements or meteo grids than in Alpine3D (see Alpine3D documentation).
 As such, the same keys are required by StreamFlow that are also expected by Alpine3D to specify the location and format of the meteorological input data.
 For example, the interpolation of meteorological station measurements stored under the SMET format and located in folder

 ./input/meteocan be specified using the following keys: